Cannibal! The Musical: Plot

-Arriving in Saguache sometime later, Packer finds Liane, who has taken to Cabazon, upsetting Packer.
+Arriving in Saguache sometime later, Packer finds Lianne, who has taken to Cabazon, upsetting Packer.
 The sheriff of Saguache, suspicious of Packer arriving without the rest of his party, eventually finds out the fate of the other members and attempts to arrest Packer for cannibalism at a saloon.
-A bar-fight between Packer and the trappers occurs, which Packer wins after brutally attacking Cabazon's groin using fighting techniques he learned from the Nihonjin chief, leaving Cabazon incapacitated with a high-pitched voice.
+A bar-fight between Packer and the trappers occurs, which Packer wins after brutally attacking Cabazon's groin using fighting techniques he learned from the Nihonjin chief, leaving Cabazon incapacitated.
 Following this, Packer attempts to flee to Wyoming, only to later be arrested there and brought back to Colorado to await judgment.
-On the day of Packer's execution in Lake City, the town breaks into song, celebrating Packer's impending death.
-However, he is saved at the last minute by Polly, who arrives on the scene with Liane.
-Polly reveals that Packer had gotten a stay of execution from the governor stating that he could not be convicted of a state crime since Colorado was not a state at the time of the incident.
-Meanwhile, Cabazon, whose voice is still high pitched and wants revenge against Packer for their fight in Saguache, states the townsfolk came to see bloodshed and tries to trigger the gallows.
-The Nihonjin chief saves Packer by cutting his rope with a katana before beheading Cabazon, satisfying the crowd's blood-lust.
-Packer, seeing that Polly brought back Liane, realizes he does not need her anymore and chooses Polly (much to the excitement of the chief, who takes off after Liane with his katana), and the two kiss, only to be frightened by a still-alive but badly maimed Bell.
+However, he is saved at the last minute by Polly, who arrives on the scene with Lianne.
+Meanwhile, Cabazon, wants revenge against Packer for their fight in Saguache.
+The Nihonjin chief saves Packer by cutting his rope with a katana before beheading Cabazon.
+Packer, seeing that Polly brought back Lianne, he realizes he does not need her anymore and chooses Polly, the two kiss, only to be frightened by a still-alive but badly maimed Bell.